Skip to main content

 Symptoms in Dogs

-Exposure to toxic blue-green algae can result in:
+Exposure to a harmful algae bloom can result in:

 If your dog goes into the water:

-- If your dog has symptoms such as drooling, weakness, vomiting, staggering and convulsions after being in water, seek immediate veterinary care.
-Acute, life-threatening symptoms from cyanobacterial toxins often develop rapidly.
+• If your dog has symptoms such as drooling, weakness, vomiting, staggering and convulsions after being in water, seek immediate veterinary care.
+Acute, life-threatening symptoms from cyanobacteria toxins often develop rapidly.
 Death can occur within minutes to hours after exposure.